AusDTO/gov-au-ui-kit/README.md

 gov-au-ui-kit is 3 things:

-- draft design guide to build a standardised, accessible look and feel for GOV.AU projects:  http://gov-au-ui-kit.apps.staging.digital.gov.au/kss/
+- draft design guide to build an accessible standardised look and feel for GOV.AU projects: http://gov-au-ui-kit.apps.staging.digital.gov.au/kss/
-- templates (to come)
+- templates (**to come - [describe further?]**)
 - a lean and frugal CSS/SCSS framework (`assets/sass`) that you can
-  - link to as a precompiled minified file:
+  - link to as a precompiled minified file: **run by devs**
   ```
   <link rel="stylesheet" type="text/css" href="//gov-au-ui-kit.apps.staging.digital.gov.au/latest/ui-kit.min.css"/>
   ```